 If your section background image or video appears cropped, change the section height or width to show more of your image or video.

-To learn more, visit Page sections in version 7.1.
+To learn more, visit Page sections.

 Background images can repeat, display at the browser height or width, or fill the browser screen completely.